DonovanVA/kubernetes-exploration/README.md

 Memory: container_memory_usage_bytes (Memory usage in bytes)

 ### Custom prometheus and grafana for latency:

+If you want additional custom metrics, you can code out the nodejs server to query for other metrics such as latency.
+The current container at donnyvan/interview-app:latest queries the duration of https requests and stores them as a histogram, and can be queried by prometheus using the `prom-client`
+You can see the code in server.js

-Create namespaces for grafana, prometheus and monitoring
+1. Create namespaces for grafana, prometheus and monitoring
 ```bash
 kubectl create namespace grafana
 kubectl create namespace prometheus
 kubectl create namespace monitoring
 ```
-apply the configurations files
+2. apply the configurations files
 ```bash
 kubectl apply -f ./monitoring
 ```
-portforward the prometheus and grafana monitoring services
+3. portforward the prometheus and grafana monitoring services
 ```bash
 kubectl port-forward -n prometheus svc/prometheus-service 9090:9090
 kubectl port-forward -n grafana svc/grafana-service 8080:3000